wind-python/windpowerlib/README.rst

 The windpowerlib is a library that provides a set of functions and classes to calculate the power output of wind turbines.
 It was originally part of the
 `feedinlib <https://github.com/oemof/feedinlib>`_ (windpower and pv) but was taken out to build up a community concentrating on wind power models.

-For a quick start see the :ref:`examplereference-label` section.
+For a quick start see the `'Examples and basic usage' <http://windpowerlib.readthedocs.io/en/latest/getting_started.html#examplereference-label>`_ section.

 Documentation